abrt/doc/conf.rst

     It is defined in the ``/etc/libreport/events.d/print_event.conf``
     configuration file.

-``report_RHTSupport`` — Red Hat Customer Support
-    Reports problems to the Red Hat Technical Support system.
-    This possibility is intended for users of Red Hat Enterprise Linux.
-    It is defined in the ``/etc/libreport/events.d/rhtsupport_event.conf``
-    configuration file.

 ``report_Mailx`` — Mailx
     Sends a problem report via the ``mailx`` utility to a specified email address.i It is defined in the ``/etc/libreport/events.d/mailx_event.conf``